ern0/gioco-a-intervalli/doc/lessons.md

 certainly not without lessons.

-### The idea
+### Game idea

 Let's specify requirements:

-- The game should be written in pure BASIC, so it can easily be ported to other machines.
+- The game should be written in pure BASIC, so it can be easily ported to other machines.
 	Commodore BASIC V2.0 seems a good choice, it's quite simple and standard, and
 	also Commodore 64 is an obvious alternative target.